Creative Writing (Paris)

 Course content

-Students are encouraged to consider choosing from the broad range of options offered at the Paris Centre alongside their Creative Writing modules.
+Alongside your creative writing modules, you are encouraged to consider choosing modules from the broad range of options offered at our Paris School of Arts and Culture.
 This programme offers students a unique opportunity to find inspiration both in and out of the classroom and to develop a creative voice in the stimulating surroundings of Montparnasse.

 The Creative Writing MA is also available at our Canterbury campus or split between Canterbury and Paris.